Yrol/kafka-dem-app-1/README.md

 # Spring boot Kafka demo app
-Demo Spring boot Kafka App which consist of consumers and producers.
+Demo Spring boot Kafka App which consist of a consumer and a producer.
+The project is also consist of following Kafka services.
+- Zookeeper
+- Brokers
+- schema-registry

 ### Running the project in Docker
+This will allow to build and run all the services in Docker. <br>
+- Spring boot App (consumer and producer)
+- Zookeeper - 1
+- Brokers - 3
+- schema-registry - 1

 <strong>Prerequisites</strong></br>
 - Docker installation